ShreyaMPadmashali/ShreyaMPadmashali/README.md

 # Hi, I’m Shreya M Padmashali

-- 🌱 Computer Science graduate
-- 👀 I’m interested in Front-end web development.
+- 🌱 Recent graduate in Computer Science, passionate about leveraging technology to solve real-world challenges and create innovative solutions.
+Excited about the endless possibilities in the world of coding and software development.

 # Find me around the web: